notfb/palikeys/README.md

 A custom [Pali](https://en.wikipedia.org/wiki/Pali) layout can be found in the layout directory (including an auto hot key file).

+The firebase functions are in the [palikeys-serverless](https://github.com/notfb/palikeys-serverless) repository.

 This project is primarily offered as a gift to the Buddhist Monastic Community ([Shangika](https://en.wikipedia.org/wiki/Sangha) [Dāna](https://en.wikipedia.org/wiki/Dāna#Buddhism)).
 You are welcome to use it under the BSD 3-clause License as you see fit.